farcasterxyz/hub-monorepo/packages/hub-nodejs/examples/replicate-data-postgres/README.md

 Column Name | Data Type | Description
 -- | -- | --
-fid | `bigint` | Farcaster ID (the user ID) created_at | `timestamp without time zone` | When the row was first created in this DB (not the same as when the user was created!) updated_at | `timestamp without time zone` | When the row was last updated. custody_address | `bytea` | ETH address of the wallet that owns the FID.
+fid | `bigint` | Farcaster ID (the user ID) created_at | `timestamp with time zone` | When the row was first created in this DB (not the same as when the user was created!) updated_at | `timestamp with time zone` | When the row was last updated. custody_address | `bytea` | ETH address of the wallet that owns the FID.

 ### `fnames`